 Lessons are individually tailored to suit the level appropriate for a particular student.
 An advanced performing student gets a totally different type of lesson and approach compared to a teacher studying for a teaching diploma; a Grade 6 student gets tuition appropriate for that level whereas a total beginner is taught the very basics and there would be no assumptions or expectations of that student achieving more than he or she can at that particular juncture.

-She is an Accredited Teaching Member of West Australian Music Teachers’ Association (WAMTA) and has a Current Working With Children Check.
+She is an Accredited Teaching Member of West Australian Music Teachers’ Association (WAMTA).